MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbServerCertificateMapping.md

 Specifies if Named Pipes are enabled for SMB over QUIC.
 The acceptable values for this parameter
 are:

-- `None:` Remove all flags.
+- `None`: Remove all flags.
-- `AllowNamedPipe:` Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides the value of RestrictNamedPipeAccessOverQuic).
+- `AllowNamedPipe`: Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides the value of RestrictNamedPipeAccessOverQuic).
-- `DefaultCert:` Not used.
+- `DefaultCert`: Not used.

 ```yaml
 Type: Flags